-We've recently been contacted by customers who have purchased a skate chassis to install on their skates asking advice "How Do I Fit A Chassis to my Boot?".
+We've recently been contacted by customers who have purchased a skate chassis to install on their skates asking advice "How do I fit a plate to my Boot?".
 There's good and bad information on the internet and thought this would offer skaters wanting to build their own set-up some of the pitfalls, what to avoid, how to align the chassis and most importantly, what to expect when you've drilled the boot.

-So, the photo above is one example of poor alignment.
-The skates will be fitted in a V-shape, making an uncomfortable and tiring skate experience.
+So, the photo above is one example of BAD alignment.
+The plates will be fitted in a V-shape, making an uncomfortable and tiring skate experience.
 Thankfully, the customer didn't drill the holes for this skate but instead, listened to the advice we offered and installed the chassis in line with the boot.

 So, our advice and recommendation to all skaters wanting to fit their own chassis is the following...

 After you’ve successfully removed the ice chassis from the skate, you’ll need to align the skate chassis to the boot.
 There are a number of methods to complete this. the easiest tried and tested method is to look for the centre mark of the skate - this can be found on the boot moulding - a line marked from the toe to the heel and identify the centre line. this is naturally where the ice blade is mounted and the skate chassis should replicate this central alignment (see image below).

 Measure the length of the soleplate from toe to heel to decide what size plate you need to purchase.
 Brites Plates are available in the following sizes:-

 9 7/8" - 10 colours / 252 colour combinations